What Is the Average Credit Score in the US?

 Is This as Good as It Gets for Consumers?

-All of these plateaus consumers have collectively reached in 2024—including average credit scores and credit utilization ratios—perhaps show that the borrowing health of consumers is generally good, but possibly at a point where further improvement is unlikely.
+All of these plateaus consumers had collectively reached in 2024—including average credit scores and credit utilization ratios—perhaps show that the borrowing health of consumers is generally good, but possibly at a point where further improvement is unlikely.

 We asked Jim Bander, a data scientist with Experian Decision Analytics, for some insight.